immdraselkhan/express-starter/README.md

 # ExpressJS

 Express.js, or simply Express, is a back end web application framework for building RESTful APIs with Node.js, released as free and open-source software under the MIT License.
-It is designed for building web applications and APIs.
-[Documentation](https://expressjs.com/en/starter/installing.html).
+It is designed for building web applications and APIs, [Documentation](https://expressjs.com/en/starter/installing.html).

 ## Initial setup